 Hayden Hurst*, TE, South Carolina

-Height: 6-5.
-Weight: 250.
-Projected 40 Time: 4.65.
-Projected Round (2018): 1-2.
-11/4/17: In 2017, Hurst has 23 receptions for 328 yards with two touchdowns.
-He also has a rushing touchdown and has done a nice job of blocking.
+In 2017, Hurst totaled 44 receptions for 559 yards with two touchdowns.
+He also picked up a rushing touchdown and did a nice job of blocking.
 Team sources have raved about Hurst and think that he has a first-round skill set.
 They say he might slip to Day 2, but they love the physical talent of the 6-foot-5, 250-pounder.
 In 2016, Hurst had 48 receptions for 616 yards with one touchdown.
 A lack of production from not many opportunities could also force Hurst down.

-Sources say they hear Hurst will skip his senior year to enter the 2018 NFL Draft because he is a bit older at 24 years old, which is another factor that could work against him.
-Hurst will be a 25-year old rookie in the NFL because played professional baseball in the minor leagues with the Pittsburgh Pirates organization out of high school.
+WalterFootball.com reported early on that Hurst planned to skip his senior year to enter the 2018 NFL Draft because he is a bit older at 24 years old, which is another factor that could work against him.
+Hurst will be a 25-year-old rookie in the NFL because he played professional baseball in the minor leagues with the Pittsburgh Pirates organization out of high school.
+After the end of the regular season, Hurst made it official that he intended to enter the 2018 NFL Draft.

 Mark Andrews*, TE, Oklahoma